[Faust:] "I, Johannes Faust, do upon thee, Mephistopheles!"

 The World of is not barred to thee!

 [Mephistopheles:] "Now then, Faustus. wouldst thou have Mephisto do?"
 "I charge thee, Mephisto, wait upon me while I live... to do whatever Faustus shall command.
 Be it to make the moon drop from outer sphere, or the ocean to overwhelm the world.
-Go bear these tidings to great Lucifer: say he surrenders up his soul.
-So that he shall him four and twenty years, letting him live in all voluptiousness, having thee ever to attend on me.
+Go bear tidings to great Lucifer: say he surrenders up his soul.
+So that he shall spare him four and twenty years, letting him live in all voluptiousness, having thee ever to attend on me.
 To give me whatsoever I shall ask."

 "I will."